autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

 ```

-* Step 3: Check the TF installation
+* Step 3: Check the TF and OpenCV installation

 Run python and verify that tensorflow is version 2.9 and trt is version 8.2.1.
 To get the tensorrt shared libraries to load correctly we must set the